 Wells Fargo vs. PNC: Which offers better personal loans?

-As two nationally recognized and established banks in the U.S., it can be difficult to decide whether a personal loan from Wells Fargo or PNC is a better fit.
+If you are looking for a personal loan from an established bank, PNC Bank and Wells Fargo are two solid options.
 While it can be better to borrow from the bank you already have an existing relationship with, you should carefully compare and contrast both options to ensure you’re getting the most out of your loan.

 Wells Fargo vs. PNC at a glance